spences10/scottspence.com/posts/cursor-setup-for-wsl.md

 - [Kadir Balku](https://github.com/KadirBalku) with details on
   cleaning system and resolving `PATH` issues.
-- [Daniel Wang](https://github.com/ddwang) for sharing a Gist that means there's no messing around trying to get the Commit has of your Cursor install.
+- [Daniel Wang](https://github.com/ddwang) for sharing a Gist that means there's no messing around trying to get the Commit hash of your Cursor install.

 Now, if you don't use the terminal to launch Cursor then you're good, really, but if, like me you do a lot of your navigating around